vmware-tanzu/tanzu-framework/cmd/cli/plugin-admin/builder/README.md

 `tanzu builder cli add-plugin` will add a CLI plugin scaffolding

-`tanzu builcer cli compile` will compile the CLI plugins
+`tanzu builder cli compile` will compile the CLI plugins